 Soak 3 mushrooms.
 Once soften, remove stem.

 Grandma’s method of mincing mushroom, carrot, garlic and shallots is by using a knife.
 That’s hard work and take lots of time.
 If you have a food grinder/chopper, use it to save time (like me!
 Haha).
-It’s a little fine compared to using a knife but it still taste the same. 🙂
+It’s a little fine compared to using a knife but it still tastes the same. 🙂

 Place minced pork in a large deep container.
 Add soy sauce, sesame oil, white pepper (plenty), salt and heaping teaspoons of cornflour.